2i2c-org/2i2c-org.github.io/content/blog/2023/2022-year-in-review/index.md

 This marks our first efforts into _development-focused work_ as opposed to operating cloud infrastructure.
 We will use this experience to learn how to pair focused development with cloud operations (more on that below).
-It will also help us make much-requested improvements to the JupyterHub / BinderHub ecosystems.
+It will also make it more likely that we can implement often-requested improvements to the JupyterHub / BinderHub ecosystems.
 [Here's a blog post about this collaboration](https://2i2c.org/blog/2022/gesis-2i2c-collaboration-update/).

 ### We helped maintain several upstream open source projects